CrayLabs/SmartSim/doc/orchestrator.rst

 data within the ``Orchestrator``.
 Each ``Orchestrator`` has a single, dedicated SmartRedis ``Client``.
 Begin by initializing a SmartRedis ``Client`` object per launched ``Orchestrator``.

-To create a designated SmartRedis client, you need to specify the address of the target running ``Orchestrator``.
+To create a designated SmartRedis ``Client``, you need to specify the address of the target running ``Orchestrator``.
 You can easily retrieve this address using the ``Orchestrator.get_address()`` function.

 For the single-sharded ``Orchestrator``: